 - The life of a pin is one week!
 Compare that to 24 minutes for Twitter and 90 minutes for Facebook.

 And don’t think because you’re in the blogging, tech or marketing industry you can’t make an impact on Pinterest.
-Look at Pauline Cabrera of Twelveskip or Sue Anne Dunlevie of Successful Blogging.
-Pinterest is their number one referral source for social traffic.
+Pinterest is the number one traffic source for a lot of bloggers.